dorcoh/NNSynthesizer/README.md

 config-blobs-3.json
 ```

-# License
+# Citation

-Distributed under MIT license.
+TODO

 # Contact

-- Connect with me on [LinkedIn](https://www.linkedin.com/in/dorcoh)
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/dorcoh)
-- Send me a PM here on GitHub

-# Acknowledgments

-I would like to thank:

-- My advisor Prof. Ofer Strichman
-- Our colleague - Prof. Guy Katz
-- Technion, Israel institute of Technology